Global

 close

 Medical devices must be designed and manufactured to minimize risks to patients, healthcare professionals and end users.
-Manufacturers are responsible for demonstrating safety and biocompatibility of patient-contacting devices, a requirement that applies broadly, regardless of submission requirements.
+Manufacturers are responsible for demonstrating the biological safety of any patient-contacting device, regardless of the regulatory pathway or submission route.

 A Foundation for Regulatory Compliance

-Biocompatibility evaluations, conducted in line with ISO 10993-1, provide the objective data needed to identify hazards, estimate risks and determine the need for biological safety or chemical characterization testing.
-This evidence is essential for regulatory submissions, including FDA premarket submissions (510(k) and PMA filings), EU MDR technical documentation and other international approvals.
+Biocompatibility evaluations, planned using ISO 10993-1, generate the objective evidence needed to identify hazards, assess biological risks and determine whether chemical or biological testing is required.
+This evaluation supports regulatory documentation for FDA premarket submissions (510(k) and PMA), EU MDR technical documentation and other international approvals.

-Hohenstein provides ISO 17025-accredited, GLP-compliant testing and scientific expertise to design targeted biocompatibility strategies — giving you one trusted partner for FDA, EU and global market approval.
+Hohenstein Medical provides ISO 17025-accredited and GLP-compliant testing, along with scientific expertise, to design targeted biocompatibility strategies.
+With one partner for planning, testing and interpretation, you gain a clear and defensible path to FDA, EU and global market approval.

 Biological Safety Testing Framework